PHOTOGRAPHER GUIDELINES

 When to Photograph

-Virtually any time during the day is good however, note mid-day sun, even when somewhat overcast, can produce severe exposure.
-Also note as stated in the previous section, avoid the sun’s rays shining directly on, or casting shadows across, the tree.
-Depending on location, images taken throughout the year will work.
-Images with snow, after a recent rain and thus making the trunk wet, water covering the root base, etc. will not be accepted for consideration, so focus on spring through fall, particularly when growth on the trunk is evident and the tree is dry (e.g. lichens and mosses).
+Any time during the day works well; however, remember that the midday sun, even when slightly overcast, can cause unwanted exposure on the trunk or ground cover.
+Also, as noted earlier, avoid the sun’s rays shining directly on the subject or casting shadows across it.
+Depending on the location, images taken throughout the year will work.
+Images with snow, after a recent rain, and thus making the trunk wet, with water covering the root base, etc., will not be accepted for consideration.
+Therefore, focus on spring through fall, particularly when growth on the trunk is evident and the tree is dry (e.g., lichens and mosses).

 PHOTOSHOP IMAGE PARAMETERS